MannuPannu/mywebsite/README.md

 # mywebsite
 My website code (angular etc)

 Todo:
-	* Add require js!
-DONE
+	* Create azure website and try publish current code to get angular and node running
-	* Fix active buttons in navbar! -> add controller to navbar to set class="active"
+	* Add mongodb to AZURE, DONE (created a app service with MongoLab)
-	* Add mongodb DONE
+	* Modify code to work with MongoLab connection
-	* Create mongodb database on azure
+	* Modify MongoLab instance to work with web site (there is a nice tutorial for this)